envoyproxy/gateway/site/content/en/v1.2/install/install-helm.md

 ## Upgrading from a previous version

+[Helm](https://helm.sh/docs/chart_best_practices/custom_resource_definitions/#some-caveats-and-explanations) does not update CRDs that live in the `/crds` folder in the Helm Chart.
+So you will manually need to update the CRDs.
-Follow the steps outlined in [this](./install-yaml.md#upgrading-from-v1.1) section if you're upgrading from a previous version.
+Follow the steps outlined in [this](./install-yaml.mdupgrading-from-v1.1) section if you're upgrading from a previous version.

 ## Helm chart customizations